2imyuH/RAG_LLM_ChatBot/backend/README.md

 ## Environment Variables

-See `.env.example` for all configuration options.
+See `.env` for all configuration options.

 Key variables:
 - `PORT`: Backend server port (default: 5000)